 The meetings provide community members with an opportunity to share their concerns and ideas with MHS, the City, and the Housing Commission, and allow the project's partners to share information and provide updates to the community.
 In addition, a summary of the meeting is provided on a monthly basis to the Community Advisory Committee as well as City Councilmembers.
-The community group did not meet due to the holidays in December 2021.
+The community group last met on February 9, 2022, with six community members in attendance and 16 Storage Connect Center staff and affiliated partners in attendance.